-Fifth Annual Go Blue on the Bricks, Aug 15th
+Sixth Annual Go Blue on the Bricks, Aug 14th

-Who: For UM-Flint alumni and family members accompanying alumni
+Who: UM-Flint alumni and family members accompanying alumni; Faculty/Staff are invited and limited to one guest

 What: Free private party with simulated car race, bets, prizes, a chance to see fellow alumni, classic cars, free hors d'oeuvres/snacks, beer, wine, and beverages